psprecher/cave-utils/README.md

 ## Python utilities

-There are miscellaneous python utilities for map and data management in `utils/`.
-To run, first `source activate` to set up the python venv and required pip deps.
+Some utilities are based in python- all pip requirements are in `requirements.txt`, these are not split out by utility.
+To run, use `source activate` to set up the python venv and required pip deps.
+The venv will be created in the `build` directory.